 I just came home from a very long day which started with a funeral–for a young woman who was stripped of the rest of her life by cervical cancer.
 Even though the entire ceremony was delivered in the Romanian language, I got the message loud and clear: I am blessed; If I am standing here and witnessing this death, I am alive and I am blessed.

-“You’re right,” I said, “I think women do have it tougher; how vulnerable are we that we can know something is wrong with our bodies, we can ask for medical help, get told we’re okay and then a year later get told we have to prepare to die.”
+“You’re right,” I said, “I think women do have it tougher.
+Our bodies are so much more complicated; and fortunately or unfortunately, we’re hyper-sensitive and in tune with our bodies.
+How vulnerable are we that we can know something is wrong inside us, we can ask for medical help, maybe we’ll get told we’re okay, and then a year later may get told we have to prepare for death.”

 “And in the workplace,” he said.
 “Women just don’t seem to be treated fairly.”

 “Well, I’ve been lucky,” I said, “I’ve had a lot of support in my work career.
 I suspect, though, my New York sense of humor had something to do with it.
 I’ve always known how to play the game, how to roll with sarcasm and wisecracks.
 I can dish it out as well as I can take it.
 For whatever reason, I think that somehow earned me respect around my male peers.”

 “It helps,” he said.

 And I can’t deny it.
 In my work life and in life in general, it does help to “play the game” if doing so doesn’t harm you or anyone else in any way.
 It’s helpful to get good at it, to throw something back one better when you’ve been hit below the belt, to roll with the punches and try to find your sense of humor about it, because, let’s face it, life can suck sometimes, but it beats the alternative.